Free Walking Tour Berlin

 The Historical Context

-In the years following World War II, Germany found itself divided into four occupation zones controlled by the victorious Allies: the United States, the Soviet Union, Great Britain, and France.
-The city of Berlin, located deep within the Soviet zone, was also partitioned in a similar fashion.
-Nevertheless, tensions between the Soviet Union and the Western Allies quickly emerged, leading to the creation of two separate German nations: West Germany (Federal Republic of Germany) and East Germany (German Democratic Republic).
+In the years following World War II, Germany found itself divided into four occupation zones controlled by the victorious Allies: the United States, the Soviet Union, Great Britain and France.
+Berlin city that was sequestered in the heart of the Soviet zone was also divided in a similar manner.
+Nevertheless, tensions between the Soviet Union and the Western Allies quickly emerged, leading to the creation of two separate German nations: Former West Germany known as the Federal Republic of Germany, and Former East Germany known as the German Democratic Republic.

 Escaping the Wall